-We consider prayer a means to acquire the oil of the Spirit in friendship with the Father.
-Our spirituality is marked both by what is new and what is old, expressing a renewal of tradition by the breath of the Holy Spirit.
+Prayer is means to acquire the anointing of the Spirit in friendship with the Father.
+Our spirituality is marked both by what is new and what is old, expressing a renewal of Tradition by the breath of the Holy Spirit.

-Our friendship with God is nourished by continual prayer according to the Eastern Christian tradition and by faithfully following the Carmelite tradition of contemplative prayer.
+Our friendship with God is nourished by unceasing prayer according to the Eastern Christian tradition and by faithfully following the Carmelite tradition of contemplative prayer.

 Quiet contemplative prayer is essential to our lives.
-We believe that leading a contemplative life allows us to adhere to the beatitude of those who see God and become progressively more like Him, thus confirming the words of Saint John: “When Jesus will appear, we know we shall be like Him for we shall see Him as He is.”
-(1 Jn 3:2).
+We believe that leading a contemplative life allows us to adhere to the beatitude of those who see God and become progressively more like Him, thus confirming the words of St. John: “When Jesus appears, we know we shall be like Him for we shall see Him as He is.”
+(1 John 3:2)

-This heart to heart relationship with God bears much fruit.
-In effect, this contemplative life leads us to an openness, both at a personal and communal level, to the action of the Holy Spirit.
+This heart to heart relationship with God bears fruit.
+Contemplative life leads us to an openness, both at a personal and communal level, to the action of the Holy Spirit.
 We are called to surrender with increasing abandon and to become collaborators with the Holy Spirit.

-“Contemplation is but a secret, peaceful, and loving inflow of God.
+“Contemplation is but a secret, peaceful, and loving flow of God.
 If you give it space, it sets man on fire with the spirit of love.”
-(Saint John of the Cross).
+St. John of the Cross

 Adoration of the Blessed Sacrament

-We take turns, each day, to spend time in adoration of the Blessed Sacrament, the Sun of Love.
-As we persevere in this quiet prayer we let go of our works and allow the gaze of the One Who Is to penetrate us.
+We take turns each day in adoration of the Blessed Sacrament, the Sun of Love.
+As we persevere in this quiet prayer, we let go of our works and allow the gaze of the One Who Is to penetrate us.